“Why can’t I get a second date?”. The top 9 real reasons why you’re not getting a second date (and what to do next).

 3. You Were Rude

-Some common complaints I hear are being late, leaving your phone on the table, texting on a date, swearing, drinking too much, impolite to the servers or staff.
+Some common complaints I hear from my clients (both male and female) are: being late, texting and/or leaving your phone on the table, swearing, drinking too much, impolite to the servers or staff.
 Which all communicate lack of respect and appreciation.

 Remember you only get one chance to make a first impression so be aware of basic manners.
 Take extra time to get there.
-Make sure to turn off your phone and keep it out of sight while your with your date.
+Make sure to turn off your phone and keep it out of sight while you’re with your date.

 4. You Didn’t Speak Before The Date

-If you’ve swiped right or met online, it’s important to create an initial connection by having a conversation on the phone first before meeting in person.
+If you’ve swiped right on a dating app or met online, it’s important to create an initial connection by having a conversation on the phone first before meeting in person.

 5. You’re Sharing Too Much Information

-It’s simple vulnerability, for example, sharing how you’re feeling in the moment, like admitting that you’re feeling a bit nervous.
+A good example of this would be sharing how you’re feeling in the moment.
+Like admitting that you’re feeling a bit nervous.

-Maybe your date is asking for intimate details about your last relationship, but that doesn’t mean you should go down that road with all the details.
+Maybe your date is asking for intimate details about your last relationship, but that doesn’t mean you should go down that road spilling all the details.
+In this case you can share a honest, yet streamlined version with them.

 For example, you can respond with a simple statement like….”We tried to work it out, but in the end it wasn’t the right relationship for me, since then I’ve learned a lot and when I meet the right person, I’m ready to open up and share my life”.